This lab walks you through:

 Use the Camera view in the app to scan the QR code sticker on the back of the Modulo-2.

 If you’re not prompted to add a device after creating an account, but are brought to the application’s main menu, tap theicon at the top-left of the screen to open the app Settings screen, then tap Add Device in the menu.

 If you are unable to scan the QR code with your phone’s camera, tap Manually Add Device at the bottom of the Add Device screen.
 Type the hexadecimal code printed under the QR code (don’t type the dashes!), then tap Add.

 If any part of this process fails, you will be given the chance to rescan and reconnect to the Wi-Fi network.
 If no Wi-Fi network is available, you can click Cancel and then the board will connect only over Bluetooth low energy.
 In BLE mode, the board will require an Afero compatible hub device or an active Afero mobile app to connect to the Afero Cloud, so make sure the mobile app is running (and that your device isn’t asleep) when interacting with the Modulo-2.

-Tap the Modulo icon to bring up the device screen so you can interact with the Modulo.
+Tap the Modulo-2 dev board icon to bring up the device screen so you can interact with the board.